pdmosses/pdmosses.github.io/content/software/cbs-ide/index.md

 ---

-The CBS IDE (since 2017) is an integrated development environment for component-based semantics.
+The CBS IDE (developed in 2017) is an integrated development environment for component-based semantics.

 The current prototype is implemented in the Spoofax language workbench.